-M/s.
-Arunkumar K. Shah & Co., (Firm Registration No. 126935W), Chartered Accountants, Mumbai were appointed as Statutory Auditors of the Company at the 38th AGM of the Company held on 3rd July, 2018 for a period of five (5) consecutive years till 43rd AGM of the Company.
+The shareholders of the Company at the 38th Annual General Meeting of the Company held on 3rd July, 2018, had passed an Ordinary Resolution appointing M/s.
+Arunkumar K. Shah & Co., Chartered Accountants, Mumbai, as Statutory Auditors of the Company to hold office from the conclusion of the 38th AGM for a term of five consecutive years till the conclusion of the 43rd AGM.

-Their appointment was subject to ratification by the members at every subsequent AGM held after the AGM held on 3rd July, 2018.
 Pursuant to the amendments made to Section 139 of the Act by the Companies (Amendment) Act, 2017 effective from 7th May, 2018, the requirement of seeking ratification of the Members for the appointment of the Statutory Auditors has been withdrawn.
-Hence, the resolution seeking ratification of the Members for continuance of their appointment at this AGM is not being sought
+Hence, the resolution seeking ratification of the Members for continuance of their appointment at this AGM is not being sought.